opea-project/GenAIExamples/comps/tts/README.md

 # Test

 You can use the following `curl` command to test whether the service is up.
-Notice that the first request can be slow because it need to pre-download the models.
+Notice that the first request can be slow because it needs to download the models.

 ```bash
 curl http://localhost:9999/v1/audio/speech -H "Content-Type: application/json"   -d '{"text":"Hello there."}'